 Cii Hajj Nerve Centre | 25 October 2012

-3 million hujjaj have started moving from the Mina Valley to the plains of Arafah, the most important and sacred aspect of the Hajj.
+3 million hujjaj started moving from the Mina Valley to the Plains of Arafah on Thursday morning, the most important and sacred aspect of the Hajj.

 They will beseech Allah collectively and individually and seek forgiveness from Allah.

-At present visuals from the kingdom show hundreds of thousands of pilgrims streaming out of their camps in Mina.
+Visuals from the kingdom on Thursday morning show hundreds of thousands of pilgrims streaming out of their camps in Mina.

 Many will walk the distance of around 13 km while others will use the rapid bus transit system.